 It is a student support services to be provided by the GSTM for students: -

-- Medical insurance coverage for hospitalisation and related medical treatment for the entire course duration. - Exemption for Singaporean/PR students if they are already covered by their own medical insurance plan.
+- Medical insurance coverage for hospitalisation and related medical treatment for the entire course duration including the 6 month industry attachment. - Exemption for Singaporean/PR students if they are already covered by their own medical insurance plan.